Koredotcom/koredotai-docs/docs/platform/topic-guide/en/latest/usersdashboard.md

   <details class="nested-details">

-  <summary>How does the platform calculate the Average Unique Users per day?
+  <summary>How is Average Unique Users per day calculated?
   </summary>

-  Total unique users are the number of unique users interacting with the virtual assistant in a timeframe.
-Average Unique Users per day is calculated as total unique users  divided by the number of selected days.
+Average Unique Users per day is identified by dividing the total unique users who interacted with the bot in the Date Period with the number of days selected.
   </details>
  </a>